groundlight/python-sdk/docs/docs/getting-started/4-writing-queries.md

 print(f"The answer is {image_query.result.label}")
 ```

-So, what makes a good question?
+So, what makes a good question for a binary-mode detector?
 Let's look at a few good ✅, moderate 🟡, and bad ❌ examples!

 ## Examples

 ### ✅ Are there any cardboard boxes on the conveyor belt?

-This question is binary and can be answered unambiguously with a simple "YES" or "NO" based on the
+This question is binary and can be answered unambiguously with a simple "YES" or "NO" based on the image content.
-image content.

 ### 🟡 Is the trash can full?

 This question is okay, but it could be rephrased to be more specific.
-For example, "Is the black
-trash can more than 80% full?"
+For example, "Is the black trash can more than 80% full?"

 :::tip
 With Groundlight, your questions may be routed to a machine learning model or a human reviewer.
-One
-way to improve your questions is to think, "If I saw this question for the first time, would I know
-precisely what the person was trying to convey?"
+One way to improve your questions is to think, "If I saw this question for the first time, would I know precisely what the person was trying to convey?"
 :::

 ### ✅ Is the garage door completely closed?

 The query is very specific about what "YES" means.
-According to this query, any slight / partial
-opening would be considered "NO".
+According to this query, any slight / partial opening would be considered "NO".

 ### 🟡 Is the weather nice out?